Low Testosterone / Hypogonadism and Male Infertility

 The ASA guidelines recommend that a baseline evaluation be performed before therapy is started.
 After treatment has begun, the guidelines recommend additional evaluations after three, six, and twelve months, and then yearly thereafter.
 However, these guidelines were designed primarily for older men using exogenous testosterone replacement therapy, and these men generally are at much higher risk for problems such as prostate cancer and BPH.
 I therefore use the following guidelines for my generally younger fertility patients, but I recommend that you can get your medical provider's opinion as well.

-1) Baseline hematocrit should be performed at the time of repeat blood work after a medication for increased endogenous testosterone replacement has been started (such as clomiphene, anastrazole, or HCG).
+1) Baseline hematocrit should be performed at the time of repeat blood work after a medication for increased endogenous testosterone replacement has been started (such as SERMs, anastrazole, or HCG).
 The hematocrit can then be repeated in about six months.
 If it is normal at that time, then it is rechecked every six to twelve months while the patient is on the medication.

 2) PSA screening and digital rectal exam are recommended for the following groups: men over fifty-five, men over forty who have a family history of prostate cancer, and African American men over forty.
 These screening tests should be performed at the start of therapy, six months later, and then every six to twelve months, by either the urologist or the patient’s primary care physician.